 White breadseed type.
-Easy to grow, pale pink-white owers with purple smudges.
-Produces mass quantities of sweet, nutty avored white seeds that make an excellent paste/meal when ground into nut butter.
+Easy to grow, pale pink-white flowers with purple smudges.
+Produces mass quantities of sweet, nutty flavored white seeds that make an excellent paste/meal when ground into nut butter.
 Giant seed pods (1.5″ x 2″) are sealed and do not self seed.
 Originally from Chrenovec-Brusno, Slovakia.

 Young, fall sown plants will often overwinter in our Willamette Valley climate, but are most commonly planted in early spring.
 Best direct sown into good garden soil.
 Drought tolerant.